macloo/python-adv-web-apps/docs/_build/html/_sources/functions.rst.txt

 The code above requires the user to type a whole number.
 A string or a decimal (float) will trigger the exception.

 .. hint:: To find out what kind of error would be thrown, experiment at the Python command line (error types are case sensitive).
-Also, there is a list of `built-in exceptions <https://docs.python.org/3/library/exceptions.html>`_.
+Also, there is a list of `built-in exceptions <https://docs.python.org/3/library/exceptions.html>`_. ``AttributeError`` and ``ValueError`` are common, but there are many others!

 Chapter review: chapter 3
 -------------------------